Categories

 1 Comment

-Over and under-cooked oil — tar sands, “fracked” tight oil & gas, oil shale
+Over and under-cooked oil — tar sands, “fracked” tight oil & gas

-[ This article discusses why it’s so hard and expensive to extract difficult oils like tar sands, oil shale, and tight “fracked” oil, for reasons such as: These are at the bottom of the resource pyramid, so there may be … Continue reading
+This article discusses why it’s so hard and expensive to extract difficult oils like fracked shale oil, Venezuelan and Canadian oil sands.
+These are at the bottom of the resource pyramid, so there may be a lot of it, but … Continue reading

 Posted in Oil & Gas Fracked, Oil Shale, Tar Sands (Oil Sands)